cbrown5/cbrown5.github.io/_posts/2017-10-06-making-a-difference.md

 I just attended the [MASTS conference in Scotland](http://www.masts.ac.uk/annual-science-meeting/2017-programme-and-abstracts/) and there was a lot of talk about the science policy interaction.
 Some people I met were enthusiastic and hopeful, others were pessimistic about the future of ocean ecosystems.
 Other expressed dismay at the apparent lack of consideration of evidence by policy makers.

-I think that when we start our careers we naively think making a difference will follow quite a linear path:
+I think that when I started my career I naively thought making a difference will follow quite a linear path:

 1. Do some science
 2. Tell policy makers about said science
 3. Policy makers update policy and laws based on your evidence
 4. Job done

-On reflection, the road to making a difference is often longer and more indirect than we might have initially hoped.
+On reflection, the road to making a difference is often longer and more indirect than I might have initially hoped.
 However, having walked that road and watched others do it for about 10 years now, I have seen many successes and many frustrations too.

 Prof Peter Tyack, a marine mammal biologist related a story to me about naval sonar excercises causing strandings of beaked whales.
 The issue was [first recognised in about 2000](http://science.sciencemag.org/content/291/5504/576.full?casa_token=wC7nDORciOsAAAAA:d5hB-KqBTKsi0fY_em5XcfG51qgIFuQwkAtiavbs9JKZuwuXcP2jYE22MU469S9AZGfLxT2nC6U_X8k), and it took about 10 years before they were able to get a change in how naval excercises were conducted.
 But that 10 years of research and engagement with the navy did result in some very positive changes to their operations, which now avoid most the activities that risk causing strandings.